Banou26/libav-wasm/README.md

   publicPath: new URL('/dist/', new URL(import.meta.url).origin).toString(),
   // url of the worker file of libavWASM
   workerUrl: new URL('../build/worker.js', import.meta.url).toString(),
-  // reads are done in 2.5mb chunks
+  // reads will be done in 2.5mb chunks
   bufferSize: 2_500_000,
   // byte length of the video file
   length: contentLength,